 - Review your own online presence.
 Where do you appear in search results?
 Do you have a presence on the social media and networking sites used by your target market?

-- Set up a social media profile on relevant sites such as Twitter, Facebook or LinkedIn.
+- Set up a social media profile on relevant sites such as Twitter, Facebook, Instagram or LinkedIn.
 Connect and communicate with your customers by posting blogs, tweets and useful information.
-Avoid the ‘hard sell’.
+Avoid the 'hard sell'.
 Your aim is to build relationships.

 - Review your website.
 Is it still doing the job you intended?
 Does it accurately represent your business?
 Is it fresh, engaging and easy to use?
-Can it be viewed on any web-connected device?
+What devices do site visitors use to view your site and is your site optimised for those devices?

 - Consider using online advertising strategies such as pay-per-click advertising.
 Research which keywords will be most effective in your online adverts and for driving traffic to your website.